WKelley/SimpleSentAnalysis/README.md

 ## Model Description

 This model is designed to recognize binary sentiment strength ('good' or 'bad') in text input.
-It takes in word-vectorized sentences and uses an RNN to convert these two semantics-preserving "sentence vectors" - that is, one vector containing the semantic information of an entire sentence.
+It takes in word-vectorized Amazon product reviews and uses an RNN to convert these two semantics-preserving "sentence vectors" - that is, one vector containing the semantic information of an entire string of text.
 These sentence vectors are then fed into a shallow single-layer perceptron, which classifies them into the 'good' or 'bad' sentiment categories.
 Both the RNN and the single-layer perceptron are then adjusted based on the resulting loss.